eddiethedean/trashpandas/README.md

 Here are just a few of the things that TrashPandas does well:

   - Store Pandas DataFrames in your choice of format.
 (SQL, CSV, HDF5, pickle)
-  - Retrieve the Pandas DataFrame with the same same indexes and data types you stored.
+  - Retrieve the Pandas DataFrame with the same indexes and data types you stored.
   - Transfer your DataFrames between storage formats.

 ## Where to get it